Beef

 Overview

-With the United Nations forecasting that global population will exceed 10 billion by the end of the century and income levels rising, demand for beef is increasing and only expected to get higher.
-It is thus essential to improve the sustainability of beef production globally.
+With the global population expected to exceed 9 billion by 2050 and income levels rising, demand for beef is increasing and will only grow.
+Yet beef production requires a lot of land, water and energy, and generates considerable waste.
+It is thus essential to improve its sustainability globally.

-There are many ways beef production—when sustainably managed—can benefit our environment.
+There are many ways beef production—when sustainably managed—can achieve conservation benefits.
 Grazing maintains the health of grasslands, improves soil quality with manure, and preserves open space and wildlife habitat.
 Additionally, carbon is sequestered in the grasses and soils of grazing lands.
-Beef is also important for health and economic development.
-As a nutrient-rich protein source, beef increases food security and nutrition, especially in developing countries.
-Beef production also provides social benefits, such as poverty alleviation and the promotion of community vibrancy.
+Beef production also provides social benefits by sustaining livelihoods and community vibrancy in rural areas where grasslands dominate.
+In the Northern Great Plains, for example, WWF is partnering with ranchers, recognizing that their viability is key to keeping grasslands intact.
+When ranchers manage land for long-term health, wildlife and people, everyone wins.

 WWF envisions a global marketplace in which all beef is sustainable.
 By working with producers as well as companies and their supply chains to improve the sustainability of beef production, WWF is helping ensure that consumers have choices for a safe, affordable and sustainable diet.